-Recognized as Canada's premier bilingual university, the University of Ottawa was established as the College of Bytown in 1848.
-It is located in the heart of the nation's capital, at the crossroads of French and English Canada, and has carved a place of distinction for itself among Canada's leading universities.
+Recognized as Canada's premier bilingual university, the University of Ottawa is located in the heart of the nation's capital, at the crossroads of French and English Canada, and has carved a place of distinction for itself among Canada's leading universities.
 Its campus provides a vibrant setting for the exchange of ideas and promotes the cross-pollination of knowledge and cultures.

 Courses are offered in both French and English.